microsoft/edu-assignments-graph-sdk/README.md

 ### MicrosoftGraphSDK

-It is a set of C# class libraries, those classes contain the actual calls to the Microsoft Graph SDK (v1.0) and each class contains only methos related to an specific entity; for instance User, GraphClient, Assignment, Submission and so on.
+It is a set of C# class libraries, those classes contain the actual calls to the Microsoft Graph SDK (v1.0) and each class contains only methods related to an specific entity; for instance User, GraphClient, Assignment, Submission and so on.

 All the methods added in those classes can be used into your application.